-Jacline holds the position of President and CEO and Corporate Secretary of the Board for United Way Centraide Canada where she leads a national movement for social change comprising over 90 community-based federated United Way organizations.
+Jacline holds the position of President & CEO, and Secretary of the Board for United Way Centraide Canada where she leads a national movement for social change comprising over 90 community-based federated United Way organizations.
 With over 1000 staff, 200,000 volunteers and more than 1 million donors, United Ways and Centraides raise and invest over $500 million annually , serving more than 5000 Canadian communities.

 United Ways and Centraides in Canada focus on ensuring people move from a life of poverty, to one of possibility; that communities are built to sustain healthy people; and that kids can be all that they can be.
 Together with many agencies and partners, we improve lives, locally.
 As part of an international network, United Way Centraide Canada links with the United Way Worldwide to share best practices and build capacity in 44 member countries, investing over $5 Billion US per year.
 Jacline engages with stakeholders through donor, government and media relations, engaging in public policy development to drive the United Way mission forward.